swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 and other activities (terminals, code consoles, etc.) into panels of tabs that can be resized or subdivided.
 A screenshot of the default Main Work Area is provided below.

-If you do not see the Launcher tab, click the blue plus sign under "File and Edit" and it will appear.
+If you do not see the Launcher tab, click the blue plus sign under the "File" and "Edit" menus and it will appear.

 <p align='center'>   <img alt="JupyterLab Main Work Area" src="fig/0_jupyterlab_main_work_area.png" width="750"/>
 </p>